focusreactive/sanity-plugin-inline-svg-input/README.md

 ### Preview component

-If you want to use the SVG in your preview component, you can use the `InlineSvgPreviewComponent` component:
+If you want to use the SVG in your preview component, you can use the `InlineSvgPreviewComponent`:

 ```tsx
 import { InlineSvgPreviewComponent } from '@focusreactive/sanity-plugin-inline-svg-input'